asiaopenstack/icehouse/icehouse/readme.md

     ./openstack_server_test.sh

 If your rig doesn't support virtualization, you will need to check your virtualization settings in bios or upgrade your hardware.
+There are some systems, like DigitalOcean instances, that will come back as supporting hardware (kvm) virtualization, but do not.
+In that case, you'll need to edit your **/etc/nova/nova.conf** file to use qemu:

+    libvirt_type=qemu

+***Note: If you need to run qemu virtualization, be sure to do this step AFTER finishing the entire guide.
+You will need to restart services to enable the change.***

-If it does support virtualization, you'll be prompted to update your Ubuntu install:
+Moving on, you'll need to update your Ubuntu install next:

     ./openstack_system_update.sh